-Shweta Ghosh is a National Award winning documentary filmmaker and researcher from India.
-She is currently pursuing her Ph.D. (by practice) in Film, at the Department of Film, Theatre & Television, University of Reading, U.K. Her film and research explores disability and filmmaking in India with a focus on cultures of diversity, inaccess and inequality.
+Dr. Shweta Ghosh is a National Award winning documentary filmmaker and researcher.
+She is Lecturer in Screen Practices and Industries and has a Ph.D. (film practice-as-research) from the Department of Film, Theatre & Television, University of Reading, U.K.

 A silver medalist from the School of Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai, Shweta has explored a range of subjects through her documentaries and written research.
 She has received prestigious fellowships from the Public Service Broadcasting Trust (New Delhi) and Early Career Film Fellowship (TISS, Mumbai) for her films, and two of her films were telecast on Doordarshan.
 Her debut film Accsex (on disability and sexuality) was awarded Special Mention at the 61st National Film Awards and has been used extensively for research, training and advocacy.
 Shweta has also received grants to make her films Chatkorichya Athavni/A Slice of Memory (on food culture, identity and memory in western coastal Maharashtra) and Steeped and Stirred (on the socio-political aspects of tea drinking in India).
 Her films have been screened at various film festivals and public screenings in India, USA, Canada, New Zealand, Australia, Italy, Bosnia, Morocco and the UK, and have won multiple awards.